canonical/vanilla-framework/templates/docs/patterns/navigation.md

 View example of the dropdown pattern
 </a></div>

+## Search

+Search boxes can be added to the navigation by including `p-navigation__search` components.
+It provides a full width search boxes in the navigation.

+To open the search boxes you need to set the `p-navigation__search-toggle` class on the `anchor` tag wrapping the `p-navigation__search-label` element.

+<div class="embedded-example"><a href="/docs/examples/patterns/navigation/search-light" class="js-example"> View example of the search navigation </a></div>

 ## Side navigation

 The side navigation pattern can be used to provide more detailed navigation alongside your content.